-Forms and details of this policy are available in the Office of the Associate Vice President of Academic Affairs or the appropriate College Dean.
+Forms and details of this policy are available in the Office of the Associate Vice President of Academic and Student Affairs or the appropriate College Dean.
 Declared majors should present the petition to their College Dean.
-Undecided majors should submit the petition to the Associate Vice President for Academic Affairs.
-After review by the appropriate parties, a recommendation regarding the petition will be made to the Vice President for Academic Affairs.
-The Vice President of Academic Affairs will then consider all recommendations and documentation and make a final decision.
-The student will be notified of the results of the petition by the Associate Vice President of Academic Affairs.
+Undecided majors should submit the petition to the Associate Vice President for Academic and Student Affairs.
+After review by the appropriate parties, a recommendation regarding the petition will be made to the Vice President for Academic and Student Affairs.
+The Vice President of Academic and Student Affairs will then consider all recommendations and documentation and make a final decision.
+The student will be notified of the results of the petition by the Associate Vice President of Academic and Student Affairs.
 Once granted, academic forgiveness may not be reversed.

-If a petition is approved, the University Registrar will amend the record to reflect academic forgiveness.
+If a petition is approved, the Office of Admissions & Records will amend the record to reflect academic forgiveness.
 Students are cautioned that graduate and professional schools often compute grade point average over all hours attempted when considering applicants for admission.
 Additionally, students should note that although a semester may have been academically forgiven for purposes of completing degree requirements, all JSU courses, including the forgiven semester, will be used in determining honors at graduation.